Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 3. Whistleblowing Purposes

 Whistleblowing can be a scary and stressful situation.
-With anonymous email, you can help to escape any harassment and persecution that might come with.
+With anonymous email, you can help to escape any harassment and persecution that might come with it.

 Think of it as giving an anonymous phone tip from a pay phone.
 Using anonymous email can be a way to whistleblow about any wrongdoing while protecting your identity.